BenoitWauthier/cypress-placeholder-replacer-command/README.md

 ![Last Commit](https://img.shields.io/github/last-commit/BenoitWauthier/cypress-placeholder-replacer-command)
 ![Contributors](https://img.shields.io/github/contributors/BenoitWauthier/cypress-placeholder-replacer-command)

+A collection of two cypress commands :
-A cypress command to replace placeholders within json object or string
+- replacePlaceholders : provides the ability to replace placeholders within json object or string
+- expectDeepEquals : provides the ability to expect two json objects (or string) to be tested as being "deeply" equal while optionally replacing placeholders within the "expected" item if a map with placeholders / values is provided

+The replacePlaceholders can be (optionally) chained as child command of e.g. a fixture command Internally it is using the [simple-placeholder-replacer](https://github.com/BenoitWauthier/simple-placeholder-replacer)

 ## Installation